 How destructive is crack cocaine?

-News sources and government agencies in the 1980's and 1990's depicted crack cocaine as “the most dangerous and quickly addictive drug known to man.”
-In 1988, a reporter from the New York Times quoted a University of Pennsylvania medical school professor warning that most of those who tried crack would be “addicted in six months to a year.”
+News sources and government agencies in the 1980's and 1990's declared crack cocaine as “the most dangerous and quickly addictive drug known to man.”
+(White House, National Drug Control Strategy, p.
+3, Sept.
+1989).
+The New York Times quoted a University of Pennsylvania medical school professor warning in 1988 that, “We see people who feel they lost control almost from the first time they used it.
+Most people who got started with crack were addicted in six months to a year.”
 Two years later, a New York Times columnist, Anna Quindlen, described crack as “a stimulant so powerful that it makes people forget everything they once loved or lived for.”
-They were repeating a conventional wisdom based on anecdote and little evidence.
-But even today, some anti-drug campaigns and educational materials make similar claims: the Foundation for a Drug-Free World, which provides anti-drug pamphlets to US public schools (and which claims to have distributed over 50 million such pamphlets worldwide) includes one testimonial asserting that “one pipe [of crack] can be all it takes to turn you into an immoral monster.”
+Facing growing use of crack, these authorities were repeating the anecdotes about dangers that, even if not verifiable, were believed would discourage experimentation and use.
+But now, more than three decades later, some anti-drug campaigns and educational materials make similar claims: the Foundation for a Drug-Free World, which provides anti-drug pamphlets to US public schools (and which claims to have distributed over 50 million such pamphlets worldwide) includes one user's warning that “‘one pipe [of crack] can be all it takes to turn you into an immoral monster.’ — Audrey.”
+(Accessed, August 30, 2019)

 But these claims about crack are quite exaggerated.
 In reality:

 Most people who Try crack never become addicted.